 During that period I was also diagnosed with Ankylosing Spondylitis, and damaged my eyes with the medication I was needing until a correct diagnosis was made.
 I have mobility issues, use a service dog to differentiate between ocular migraines and the AS, and have a compromised immune system due to the correct medication necessary to treat an autoimmune disorder.

-Upon graduating, I worked a short-term job that was close to my home, and completed the US History Graduate Certificate program at American Public University (where I just submitted my thesis for the History MA program).
+Upon graduating, I worked a short-term job that was close to my home, and completed the US History Graduate Certificate program at American Public University, and also completed a MA in History (which uses Chicago instead of MLA or APA).
 I took what was meant to be a temporary position as a Teacher of the Deaf for Northwest Regional Educational Service District.
 Circumstances worked out that allowed me to stay, and I work there full time.

 As someone who has always been politically active, I have helped my daughter with her writing, but also been wishing for a way to get more involved than just turning in papers.
 As opportunities have arisen, then, I have had work published by mental health publications, political parties, and others, and figured I should consolidate them all in one place.

-I'm a little cranky, a pragmatist, and a good person (if not always a nice one).
+I'm a little cranky as a general rule, a pragmatist, and a good person (if not always a nice one).
 I cherish kindness and compassion, opportunity, forgiveness and effort.
 I write about disabilities, accessibility, parenting, education, geekdom, Portland, and other topics of general interest.